SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.1.md

     ![Web IDE service](./img/Ex0_Web_IDE.png)

-1. In the "Take Action" tile, click on the "Go to Service" link
+1. In the "Take Action" tile, click on the "Go to Service" link.
+It is recommended to start Web IDE Full-Stack in a new incognito window.
+This is so as ti guarantee an empty browser cache.

     ![Start Web IDE](./img/Ex0_Start_Web_IDE.png)